Deploy Infinite Scale on the Hetzner Cloud

 • Bring the compose environment up with:

-• If the containers come up without reporting issues, you have successfully moved your Infinite Scale docker internal volumes to local paths.
+• If the containers start up without any problems, you have successfully moved your Infinite Scale docker internal volumes to local paths.

 • Finally, you can remove the docker internal volumes for config and data: